 However you decide to charge, it needs to make sense to your prospects, and they should be able to “get it” without talking to someone at your company.
 HubSpot could have continued to charge for events, landing page submissions, visitors, etc., as those align to their customers’ needs pretty closely.
 Yet, they backed out from where their customers found value and used “contacts” as a proxy for that value, which is easier to understand and much more predictable (the more contacts I have, the more I’m probably converting them and making money from the product that allowed me to cull those contacts).

-3. Does your value metric grow with the customer?
+3. Does your value metric grow with the customer base?

 The first two principles were for your customer.
 This last one is for you.
 You need to make sure your value metric grows properly with your customer to ensure you’re increasing your MRR in a predictable manner.
 Phenomenal SaaS businesses are able to grow even if their acquisition stalls because their value metric is so aligned with their customers, they can simply wait for those customers to grow to ensure they also grow.
 It’s compound growth too, which is badass.
 Stripe, HubSpot, and even Salesforce are all examples of companies that have rapidly grown based on this growth, although acquisition definitely helped.